WrestleMania

-WrestleMania is a professional wrestling pay-per-view (PPV) and livestreaming event held annually between mid-March and mid-April by WWE, the world's largest professional wrestling promotion.
-Since premiering in 1985, 37 editions followed, most recently in Arlington, Texas on April 2 and 3, 2022.
-WrestleMania was WWE's first-ever PPV produced and is the most successful and longest-running professional wrestling event in history.
-The event has been shown through PPV since 1985, and has been available to livestream through the WWE Network since 2014 and Peacock since 2021.
-WrestleMania was conceptualized by former WWE chairman Vince McMahon and named by ring announcer and WWE Hall of Famer Howard Finkel.
+WrestleMania is a professional wrestling event held annually between mid-March and mid-April by the American company WWE, the world's largest professional wrestling promotion.
+Since premiering in 1985, 41 events have been held, with its most recent 41st edition occurring at Allegiant Stadium in Paradise, Nevada, on April 19 and 20, 2025.
+WrestleMania was WWE's first pay-per-view (PPV) produced and is the most successful annual professional wrestling event in history.
+The event has been broadcast through traditional PPV since 1985 and has been available via livestreaming since WrestleMania XXX in 2014, which was WWE's first major event available through this medium.
+WrestleMania was conceptualized by former WWE executive chairman Vince McMahon and named by ring announcer and WWE Hall of Famer Howard Finkel.
 It is the company's flagship event and along with Royal Rumble, SummerSlam, Survivor Series, and Money in the Bank, it is referred to as one of the "Big Five", WWE's five biggest annual events of the year.

 The widespread success of WrestleMania helped transform professional wrestling.
 The annual event has facilitated the rise to stardom of several top WWE wrestlers.
-Celebrities such as Aretha Franklin, Cyndi Lauper, Muhammad Ali, Mr. T, Mike Tyson, Donald Trump, Floyd Mayweather Jr., Snoop Dogg, Ronda Rousey, Rob Gronkowski, Shaquille O'Neal, and Bad Bunny, among many others, have made special appearances within the events, with some participating in matches.
-Rousey herself later became a WWE wrestler and was one of the three women along with Charlotte Flair, and the eventual winner of the match, Becky Lynch to compete in the very first women's match to headline a WrestleMania at WrestleMania 35 in 2019.
+Celebrities such as Aretha Franklin, Cyndi Lauper, Muhammad Ali, Mr. T, Mike Tyson, Donald Trump, Floyd Mayweather Jr., Snoop Dogg, Rob Gronkowski, Shaquille O'Neal, Ronda Rousey, and Bad Bunny, among many others, have made special appearances within the events, with some participating in matches.
+Rousey herself would become a wrestler for WWE from 2018 to 2023 and was one of the three women to participate in the first women's WrestleMania main event match, which occurred at WrestleMania 35 in 2019.